How to Make Coffee with a Stovetop Percolator

 You can start with a medium-high heat.
 When you see the water just begin to bubble into the glass globe, then you can reduce your heat to low.

 When making coffee in a stovetop percolator, you should hold the temperature between 198° F and 205° F (92° C and 96° C) for the duration of the brewing process.
 This is supremely close to but not quite boiling.
-Those few degrees below boiling make all the difference.
-If the water is too hot and begins to boil, it will scold the beans and spoil the final product.

 If you wondering how long you should percolate your coffee, it depends on your desired strength level.
 But 7 to 10 minutes is the norm.